segmind/cral-docs/contribute/segmentation.md

 	elif backbone == 'resnet50':
      return training_model_resnet50(config, weights)
 ```

-a function which takes in 3 arguments i.e `backbone, config and weights` and creates the training model.
+For each backbone supported by `SegmentorPro`, you need to provide a function that builds a **tf.keras.Model** for DetectorPro from the tf.keras.Model of the given backbone.
+Please look at the example of function `training_model_vgg16` for better understanding.

-for each backbone supported by `SegmentorPro`, there should be a function which builds tf.keras.Model of SegmentorPro from the tf.keras.Model of the given backbone.
-PLease look at the example of function `training_model_vgg16`.
+> All supported backbone networks should be built from a dictionary `classification_networks` and shold be imported from `cral.common`
-NB: All backbone networks should be built from the dictionary `classification_networks` imported from `cral.common`
+{.is-warning}

-### 1.6 create_inference_model:
+### 1.6 create_inference_model

-a function that takes in a tf.keras.Model object of the training model and converts into prediction model
+Create a function that takes in a **tf.keras.Model** object of the training model and make changes to convert it into a prediction model.

-### 1.7 test checkpoint:
+### 1.7 test_checkpoint

-A checkpoint trained on a **semantic-drone-dataset**, this will be used later in unittest.
+Save a checkpoint trained on the [semantic drone dataset](), this will be used later for unit tests.

-So after the above have been done we should be able to do:
+### We should now have the following imports working
 ```
 from cral.models.semantic_segmentation.SegmentorPro import SegmentorProGenerator, SegmentorProConfig, SegmentorPro_loss
 from cral.models.semantic_segmentation.SegmentorPro import log_model_config_params, create_training_model
 from cral.models.semantic_segmentation.SegmentorPro import create_inference_model
 ```

 ## 2. Pipeline Usage Layout blueprint

-Note down the final endpoints in an **ipynb notebook** as to how will it be used on **Segmentation_pipeline**, right from `add_data` method to inference part which includes overlaying segmented mask on original image like [UNet](https://colab.research.google.com/github/segmind/cral-notebooks/blob/master/OD_tutorial.ipynb)
+Note down the final endpoints in an **ipynb notebook** as to how will it be used on **Segmentation_pipeline**, right from `add_data` method to inference part which includes overlaying segmented mask on original image like [UNet](https://colab.research.google.com/github/segmind/cral-notebooks/blob/master/unet.ipynb)

 ## 3. Integration
 After all the deliverables in **section-1** have been made, use them for integrating the new network into the pipeline.
 NB: all the metadata of pipeline, including **SegmentorProConfig** are stored into an asset file along with model weights and model structure in the checkpoint file